-‘Tis the season to have have a Christmas wedding so here’s all the winter wedding trends for 2018/2019 that you need to know about…
+‘Tis the season to have have a Christmas wedding so here’s all the timeless winter wedding trends you need to know about…

 Celebrate the seasonal colour palette at your winter wedding by incorporating burgundies, bottle greens and amber tones into your big day.

 Don’t just stop at the winter wedding décor: why not opt for those colours for your bridesmaids’ dresses, groomsmen’s bowties, or even, in a sash on your gown?
 These jewel tones are often key in creating a timeless winter wedding aesthetic with a little pop of colour.

 For your winter wedding, why not go down the minimal route with your cake?
 It doesn’t need to be huge to wow your guests – a simple tiered bake with dripped icing and dried fruit décor can be elegant and just as effective.